Jack5079/Jack5079/src/blog/optimize-88x31s.md

 ## Don't hotlink

 To follow any of these, you need to be the one hosting the image.
 Also, third-party requests mean a DNS lookup, adding even more latency.
+[Don't count on the cache](https://seirdy.one/posts/2020/11/23/website-best-practices/#dont-count-on-the-cache).

+31a05b has written [a counterpoint](https://www.31a05b.net/f/short/note-on-8831.html) about 88x31 links.

+## Include width and height

+If all else fails, make sure you have included `width="88" height="31"`, even if the image is exactly 88x31.

+Unloaded images without an explicit size do not reserve their space, resulting in layout shift when they load.

-## Note: Alternative formats
+## Alternative formats

 In theory using WebP, AVIF, or JPEG XL would save space, but in my experience it does the opposite for smaller images.
 Try and see if it works for you.